exasol/exasol-driver-lua/doc/user_guide/user_guide.md

     ```lua
     require("ssl").config.options
     ```
-* `fingerprint` optionally pins the TLS peer certificate.
-Set it to the SHA-256 fingerprint of the certificate's binary DER encoding, represented by exactly 64 hexadecimal digits.
-Upper-case digits are accepted and normalized to lower case.
-When configured, the driver verifies the fingerprint after the TLS handshake and before the WebSocket upgrade or login.
-Invalid fingerprints, unavailable certificate data, and mismatches fail the connection without including credentials or certificate data in the error.
+* `fingerprint` optionally pins the TLS peer certificate

+##### TLS Certificate Fingerprint Pinning

+Clients of TLS connections need to verify the authenticity of the server they communicate with.
+Usually, that is done via certificate validation through signatures.
+Where this is not available, fingerprint pinning is a less elegant variant.

+You can optionally set the 64-digit hexadecimal fingerprint that the client expects.
+If it does not match the fingerprint of the server's TLS certificate, the driver closes the connection.

+The letters in the fingerprint are case-insensitive.

+The fingerprint itself is the SHA-256 hash of the certificate's binary DER encoding.

 ### Executing SQL Statements and Queries